okhsunrog/svg-term-cli/README.md

 * 🌐 Share asciicasts everywhere (sans JS)
 * 🤖 Style with common [color profiles](https://github.com/marionebl/term-schemes#supported-formats)

+> Maintenance note: This CLI is maintained and backed by an actively maintained fork of `svg-term`.
+The original upstream `svg-term` project by Marion Ebler appears unmaintained.
+See the original at [marionebl/svg-term](https://github.com/marionebl/svg-term) and the maintained fork at [okhsunrog/svg-term](https://github.com/okhsunrog/svg-term).

 ## Install

 1. Install asciinema via: https://asciinema.org/docs/installation